Inspection of HDG

 AGA Inspection Guide

-The AGA has created a 20-page instructional guide that covers the inspection procedures for hot-dip galvanized steel including visual inspection guide with photo examples, sampling techniques, thickness and uniformity measurement, adherence and appearance.
-This publication is available in English, Spanish, with Canadian French coming soon!
+The AGA has created an instructional guide that covers the inspection procedures for hot-dip galvanized steel including visual inspection guide with photo examples, sampling techniques, thickness and uniformity measurement, adherence and appearance.
+This publication is available in English, Spanish, and Canadian French.